yanlifang/InterviewPreparation/interview/jenkins.md

 ## What is Jenkins
-Open source automation server writtein in Java.
+Open source automation server written in Java.
 It is used to automate software development process via continuous integration and facilitates continuous delivery.

 1. Jenkins is a self contained Java-based program, ready to run with packages.
 2. Easy configuration, easy installation.
 Easy set up  and configured via its web interface which includes error checks and built in help.
-3. Hundreds of plugins in the update center and inte4grates with every tool in the CI and CD.
+3. Hundreds of plugins in the update center and integrates with every tool in the CI and CD.
 4. Extensible: extended via plugin architecture and provides nearly infinite possibilities for what it can do
 5. Distributed: easily distribute work across multiple machines, helping in faster builds, tests, and deployments across multiple platforms.